Category: Info

 Why Didn’t The Smoke Alarms Activate?

-The rented two storey Queenslander home allegedly had smoke alarms installed, however the female survivor of the blaze said she didn’t hear any smoke alarms activate, adding that concerns had previously been expressed about them.
-It remains unclear why the alarms didn’t activate and whether they were in working order.
+The rented two storey Queenslander home allegedly had smoke detectors installed, however the female survivor of the blaze said she didn’t hear any smoke detectros activate, adding that concerns had previously been expressed about them.
+It remains unclear why the three alarms didn’t activate and whether they were in working order.
 ‘With a fire of that intensity it will be difficult to know whether there were smoke alarms present or not but that will be part of the investigation,’ Queensland Fire Department Deputy Commissioner Joanne Greenfield said.
-It is understood the home was transported to the site around 2017.
-‘So thinking about the legislation that was in place at that time it would have required one hardwired smoke alarm, that’s if it was following the legislation,’ QLD Fire Department Commissioner Leach said.

 A close family friend issued a harrowing plea to all Australians on the behalf of the Children’s surviving mother, stating that she ‘just wants the world to know – check your smoke alarms and hold your babies’.

-What Are Queensland’s Smoke Alarm Laws?
+What Are Queensland’s Photoelectric Smoke Alarm Laws?

-QLD Smoke Alarms Requirements
+QLD Photoelectric Smoke Alarms Requirements

 Smoke alarms must: